fgerraty/Coyote_HASE_Predation_Note/README.md

 *FD Gerraty, S Grimes, S Pemberton, S Allen, S Codde.
 In Review.*

-This repository contains data and code used to generate Figure 2 in the manuscript "*Coyotes hunt harbor seal pups on the California coast*", in which we describe coyote predation of harbor seal pups at five locations from 2016-2024.
+This repository contains data and code used to generate Figure 2 in the manuscript "*Coyotes hunt harbor seal pups on the California coast*", in which we describe coyote predation of harbor seal pups at three locations from 2016-2024.

 There is one R script associated with the manuscript, **"Coyote_HASE_Predation_Note.R"**, which imports, cleans, and summarizes raw data and generates two plots that are combined in illustrator to form Figure 2.